UTD-FAST-Lab/NDSAStudy/README.md

 This folder maintains all non-deterministic results across 5 iterations, each batch of results is stored under a folder named as `configration-hash_apk-name.apk.raw`.

-***Note: The detected nondeterminism may vary across experiments for the same tool-benchmark pair.***
+***Note: Nondeterminisms may not be reproduced without running the software multiple times.
+And the detected nondeterminisms may vary across experiments for the same tool-benchmark pair.***
 In our example, one detected non-determinism is on `JavaThread2.apk` under configuration  `7b5480bdb06b2ff39ebfb2bcedd2f657`.

 #### Detecting Nondeterminism Using Strategy II